Varunkumarbmg9/Wine-Store-Employee-Retention-Analysis/README.md

 ## Project Structure
 - **Final_Wine_Store_Employee_Retention_Analysis.ipynb**: The Jupyter notebook containing all the code and analysis steps.
-- **Datasets**: (Optional) Include a brief description of any datasets used if they are also uploaded to the repository.

 ## Analysis Steps
 1. **Data Cleaning**: Handling missing values, removing irrelevant columns, and ensuring data types are appropriate.